 The debut full length studio album (also ‘Abale Nkdikuwuzeni) was released on 7th December 2015.
 The Chichewa title roughly translates to ‘People, I Want to Tell You’

-The Gasper Nali 2018 Tour will see him play in The Netherlands, Scandinavia & the UK during July and August 2018.
+The Gasper Nali 2018 Tour saw him for the first time play in The Netherlands, Scandinavia & the UK during July and August 2018 to great success.
 Check out tour dates here.

 A Bale Ndikuwuzeni – Official Music Video